 Before implementing any process or program, it is important to identify the immediate and long-term problems you aim to address.
 Curriculum alignment can be a part of the solution for addressing many common problems.

-The focus of an alignment effort can be as narrow as the alignment of two courses (for example, a developmental math course and the first college-credit mathematics course) or broadened to include all courses in a department or discipline.
+The focus of an alignment effort can be as narrow as the alignment of two courses (for example, Junior English and Senior English) or broadened to include all courses in a department or discipline.

 Download the following documents to read more about the Bridge Method and how to design a curriculum alignment program.